CadenzaProject/cadenzaproject.github.io/docs/cadenza1/cc1_intro.md

 ## Track 2

 This will focus on another common, but more complex, listening setup: listening to music on a car stereo.
 A hearing impaired user wearing their hearing aids, sitting in a car, listens to recorded music played over the car stereo.
-Your task is to process the music played from the stereo to improve hte perceived audio quality and reduce the effects of the car noise.
+Your task is to process the music played from the stereo to improve the perceived audio quality and reduce the effects of the car noise.

 SCHEMATIC DIAGRAM HERE